Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Introduction

 \IEEEPARstart{M}{achine} learning has shown great success in building models for pattern recognition in domains ranging from computer vision~\cite{krizhevsky2012imagenet} over speech recognition~\cite{hinton2012deep} and text understanding~\cite{conneau2016very} to Game AI~\cite{silver2016mastering}.
 In addition to these classical domains, machine learning and in particular deep learning are increasingly important and successful in engineering and the sciences \cite{butler2018machine, ching2018opportunities, kutz2017deep}.
 These success stories are grounded in the data-based nature of the approach of learning from a tremendous number of examples.

 However, there are many circumstances where purely data-driven approaches can reach their limits or lead to unsatisfactory results.
 The most obvious scenario is that not enough data is available to train well-performing and sufficiently generalized models.
-Another important aspect is that a purely data-driven model might not meet constraints such as dictated by natural laws, or given through regulatory or security guidelines.
+Another important aspect is that a purely data-driven model might not meet constraints such as dictated by natural laws, or given through regulatory or security guidelines, which are important for trustworthy~AI~\cite{brundage2020toward}.
 With machine learning models becoming more and more complex, there is also a growing need for models to be interpretable and explainable~\cite{roscher2019explainable}.

 These issues have led to increased research on how to improve machine learning models by additionally incorporating prior knowledge into the learning process.
+Although integrating knowledge into machine learning is common, e.g. through labelling or feature engineering, we observe a growing interest in the integration of more knowledge, and especially of further formal knowledge representations.
 For example, logic rules~\cite{diligenti2017integrating,xu2017semantic} or algebraic equations~\cite{karpatne2017physics,stewart2017label} have been added as constraints to loss functions.
 Knowledge graphs can enhance neural networks with information about relations between instances~\cite{battaglia2016interaction}, which is of interest in image classification~\cite{marino2017more, jiang2018hybrid}.
-Furthermore, physical simulations have been used to enrich data in machine learning~\cite{cully2015robots,lee2019spigan,pfrommer2018optimisation}.
+Furthermore, physical simulations have been used to enrich training data~\cite{cully2015robots,lee2019spigan,pfrommer2018optimisation}.
 This heterogeneity in approaches leads to some redundancy in nomenclature; for instance, we find terms such as physics-informed deep learning~\cite{raissi2017physics1}, physics-guided neural networks~\cite{karpatne2017physics}, or semantic-based regularization~\cite{diligenti2017semantic}.
-The growing number and increasing variety of research papers in this field thus motivates a systematic survey.
+The recent growth of research activities shows that the combination of data- and knowledge-driven approaches becomes relevant in more and more areas.
+However, the growing number and increasing variety of research papers in this field motivates a systematic survey.